Steviegt6/ImmortalShadows/README.md

 # Immortal-Shadows
-Immortal Shadows, a mod for Terraria using tModLoader
+Immortal Shadows, a mod for Terraria using tModLoader.